 What is RSV?

-Respiratory syncytial virus (RSV) is one of the common viruses that cause coughs and colds in winter.
+Respiratory syncytial virus (RSV) is one of the common infections that cause coughs and colds in winter.
+Almost all children get them at least once before they are two years old.

-It’s a common seasonal winter virus which causes mild respiratory infection in adults and children, but it can be severe in infants who are at increased risk of acute lower respiratory tract infection.
-During the last year there has been a large reduction in respiratory viral infections other than COVID-19, this means that there is an increasing number of young children who have never been exposed to these common viruses.
+It’s a common seasonal winter virus which can cause mild respiratory infection in adults and children, but it may be severe in infants who are at increased risk of acute lower respiratory tract infection.
+Due to Covid-19 and the protection guidelines, such as social distancing, there has been a reduction in respiratory infections meaning young children have never been exposed to these common viruses.

 The RSV/bronchiolitis season in the UK typically begins in the autumn, earlier than the adult flu season, and runs through winter.
-Around the world, evidence of unseasonal outbreaks of these infections has emerged as measures such as social distancing and mask wearing are relaxed.
+Around the world, evidence of unseasonal outbreaks of these infections has emerged as measures such as social distancing and mask wearing have been relaxed.

 Complications in infants

-RSV is the most common cause of bronchiolitis in children aged under 2 years, this can make the airways inflamed and fill with mucus, making it harder to breathe.
+RSV is the most common cause of bronchiolitis in children aged under 2 years.
+Bronchiolitis can make the airways inflamed and fill with mucus, making it harder to breathe.

 The early symptoms of bronchiolitis are similar to those of a common cold, such as a runny nose and a cough.